apache/beam-site/src/documentation/pipelines/design-your-pipeline.md

     <img src="{{ site.baseurl }}/images/design-your-pipeline-multiple-pcollections.png"
          alt="A pipeline with multiple transforms.
 Note that the PCollection of table rows is processed by two transforms.">
 </figure>
 Figure 2: A pipeline with multiple transforms.
 Note that the PCollection of the database table rows is processed by two transforms.
-It's shown as following code:
+See the example code below:
 ```java
 PCollection<String> dbRowCollection = ...;